Réunion: Climate

 April and December are transition months, sometimes very rainy but also very dry.

-Pointe des Trois Bassins, located on the coast of the commune of Trois-Bassins (West), is the driest season, with a normal annual precipitation of 447.7 mm, while Le Baril, in Saint-Philippe (Southeast), is the wettest coastal season, with a normal annual precipitation of 4,256.2 mm.
+Pointe des Trois Bassins, located on the coast of the commune of Trois-Bassins (west), is the driest station, with a normal annual precipitation of 447.7 mm, while Le Baril, in Saint-Philippe (southeast), is the wettest coastal station, with a normal annual precipitation of 4,256.2 mm.

 However, the wettest station is in the highlands of Sainte-Rose, with an average annual rainfall of almost 11,000 mm, making it one of the wettest places in the world.

-Temperatures in Reunion are characterized by their great mildness throughout the year.
-In fact, the thermal amplitude from one season to another is relatively small (rarely exceeding 10 °C or 18 °F), although it is perceptible:
+Temperatures in Réunion are characterized by their great mildness throughout the year.
+The thermal amplitude from one season to another is relatively small (rarely exceeding 10 °C or 18 °F), although it is perceptible: